knowit/kompetansekartlegging-gui/README.md

 To update an Amplify `category`, i.e. `auth`, run the command `$ amplify update category`.

-## Not-so-obvious things to know

-All Amplify environment information is contained in `amplify/team-provider-info.json` (which is put in `.gitignore` since it contains secrets).
-This means that environment information has to be pulled manually (by finding the right Amplify CLI command for the respective environment in the Amplify console).
-We are currently using [git-secret](https://git-secret.io/#using-gpg) to safely encrypt the environments file.

 ## Useful links

 1. [Amplify CLI documentation](https://docs.amplify.aws/cli)